History of Detroit: 1970s and 1980s

-The 1970 census showed that white people still made up a majority of Detroit's population.
+The 1970 census showed that white people still comprised most of Detroit's population.
 However, by the 1980 census, white people had fled at such a large rate that the city had gone from 55 percent to 34 percent white within a decade.
 The decline was even starker than this suggests, considering that when Detroit's population reached its all-time high in 1950, the city was 83 percent white.

 Economist Walter E. Williams writes that the decline was sparked by the policies of Mayor Young, who Williams claims discriminated against whites.
-By contrast, urban affairs experts largely blame federal court decisions which decided against NAACP lawsuits and refused to challenge the legacy of housing and school segregation – particularly the case of Milliken v.
+By contrast, urban affairs experts largely blame federal court decisions that decided against NAACP lawsuits and refused to challenge the legacy of housing and school segregation – particularly the case of Milliken v.
 Bradley, which was appealed up to the Supreme Court.

-The District Court in Milliken had originally ruled that it was necessary to actively desegregate both Detroit and its suburban communities in one comprehensive program.
-The city was ordered to submit a "metropolitan" plan that would eventually encompass a total of fifty-four separate school districts, busing Detroit children to suburban schools and suburban children into Detroit.
+The District Court in Milliken had initially ruled that it was necessary to actively desegregate Detroit and its suburban communities in one comprehensive program.
+The city was ordered to submit a "metropolitan" plan that would eventually encompass fifty-four separate school districts, busing Detroit children to suburban schools and suburban children into Detroit.
 The Supreme Court reversed this in 1974.
 In his dissent, Justice William O. Douglas' argued that the majority's decision perpetuated "restrictive covenants" that "maintained ... black ghettos".

 Gary Orfield and Susan E. Eaton wrote that the "Suburbs were protected from desegregation by the courts, ignoring the origin of their racially segregated housing patterns."
 John Mogk, an expert in urban planning at Wayne State University in Detroit, has said that "Everybody thinks that it was the riots [in 1967] that caused the white families to leave.
 Some people were leaving at that time but, really, it was after Milliken that you saw a mass flight to the suburbs.
 If the case had gone the other way, it is likely that Detroit would not have experienced the steep decline in its tax base that has occurred since then."
 Myron Orfield, director of the Institute on Metropolitan Opportunity at the University of Minnesota, has said:

 The departure of middle-class whites left blacks in control of a city suffering from an inadequate tax base, too few jobs, and swollen welfare rolls.
 According to Chafets, "Among the nation's major cities, Detroit was at or near the top of unemployment, poverty per capita, and infant mortality throughout the 1980s."